Help

 Wi-Fi Information

-Displays information about the Wi-Fi network: whether the device is connected using Wi-Fi, SSID, BSSID, IP address, subnet mask, the MAC address and data received & sent since boot.
+Displays information about the Wi-Fi network: whether the device is connected via Wi-Fi, SSID, BSSID, IP address, subnet mask, the MAC address, and data received & sent since boot.

 Cell Information

-Displays information about the cellular network: whether the device is connected using the cellular network, the IP address, carrier name, mobile country code (MCC), mobile network code (MNC), whether VOIP is supported by the network and data received & sent since boot.
-This information is displayed only on devices with carrier network support and when SIM card is inserted.
+Displays information about the cellular network: whether the device is connected via the cellular network, the IP address, carrier name, mobile country code (MCC), mobile network code (MNC), whether VOIP is supported by the network, and data received & sent since boot.
+This information is displayed only on devices with carrier network support and when a SIM card is inserted.

 Resource Graphs

 The graph can also be used for monitoring background activities.
-System Status can record up to 3 minutes of background activity which can then be displayed using the graph.
-The graph points which were recorded in the background are between brown vertical lines with bg and fg labels.
+System Status can record up to 3 minutes of background activity, which can then be displayed using the graph.
+The graph points that were recorded in the background are between brown vertical lines with bg and fg labels.

 The button next to the play/pause button cycles between resource/wifi/cell usage graphs.